-“Time to Burn” and “Actions to Take” apply to people with fair skin that sometimes tan but usually burn.
+Each UV Index Number is associated with “Exposure Level,” “Time to Burn,” and “Actions to Take.”
 People with lighter skin need to be more cautious.
 People with darker skin may be able to tolerate more exposure.
 Note that reflections off of snow, water, and white sand can nearly double UV strength.

 Source: EPA UV Index

 The Shadow Rule

 Follow the EPA’s Shadow Rule to estimate how much UV radiation you are being exposed to:

 - If your shadow is longer than you are tall, UV exposure is lower.

 - If your shadow is shorter than you are tall, UV exposure is higher and you should take necessary precautions.